 Numerical ocean modelling has evolved tremendously in the past decades, producing more accurate results, with finer spatial and time resolutions (Prodhomme et al., 2016).
 With the accumulation of very large data sets resulting from these simulations, the challenge of ocean analysis has grown.
-Lagrangian modelling is a powerful tool to analyse flows in several fields of engineering and physics, including geophysics and oceanography (van Sebille et al., 2018).
+Lagrangian modelling is a powerful tool to analyse flows in different fields of engineering and physics, including geophysics and oceanography (van Sebille et al., 2018).

 While Lagrangian modelling can be used to simulate the flow dynamics itself (e.g. Monaghan, 2005), most of the modelling effort in geophysical fluid dynamics is achieved with an Eulerian approach.
-Lagrangian methods can, in turn, be used to analyse the ocean dynamic given the flow field from an Eulerian model.
-The flow field can also be taken from land-based measurement such as high frequency radar (Rubio et al., 2017), and satellite imagery that measure altimetry (Holloway, 1986) or directly the currents using Doppler radar (Ardhuin et al., 2018).
+Lagrangian methods can, in turn, be used for ocean analysis, i.e. to globally analyse the ocean dynamics given the flow field.
+The flow field results from numerical models or from other sources.
+Such sources are for example processed data from land-based measurement such as high frequency radar (Rubio et al., 2017), and satellite imagery that measure altimetry (Holloway, 1986) or directly the currents using Doppler radar (Ardhuin et al., 2018).